blimmer/cdk-static-wordpress/API.md

 1. Deploy with the [`cdk deploy` command](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy)
 1. Once the deployment completes, visit the Wordpress console at `admin-<fullyQualifiedSiteName>`.
 E.g., if your static site is `blog.example.com`, visit `admin-blog.example.com/wp-admin`.
+The default password for the wordpress user is `changeme` (please change it :smile:).
 1. Customize Wordpress as you see fit, create posts, etc.
 1. When you're ready to deploy your static site, trigger WP2Static.